 These are the questions you need to figure out before starting.

 One great initiative would be to post every idea on all social media handles and platforms.
-That way, you can optimize the reach and ensure that a consistent message goes across.
+That way, you can optimize the reach and ensure a consistent message.

 Benefits of Teaching Sustainability in School